ventus-ag/documentation/content/products/backups/backup-workloads.md

 weight: 1
 ---
 ___
-On this page, you can find an explanation of how to create, edit, delete Backup Workload and instructions for other steps to manage Backup Workload in the Cloud Console.
+On this page, you can find an explanation of how to create, edit, delete Backup Workload and instructions for other steps to manage it in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)